 The sugar you add is going to undergo a dramatic change in composition.
-So, what you taste before is going to be totally different from the flavour observed post-fermentation.
+So, what you taste before is going to be totally different from the flavor observed post-fermentation.
 So, how do you figure out the right sugar based on taste?

 Sugars from a Flavour Perspective

 Another type of brewing sugar to use is natural syrup (or saps).
 Some examples include agave syrup, jaggery, maple syrup, birch syrup, treacle, molasses, and more.
-Remember that darker the syrup, more intense is the flavour.
+Remember that darker the syrup, more intense is the flavor.

 Sugar, Sugar, and Sugar Everywhere